Travelers enter a not so normal roadhouse.

 The bum turned slowly toward their husbands.

 Jolene gasped.
 Deliah jerked around.
 Her friend stared at the painting of the women.
 In it she could see two more women sitting at another table.
 “Deliah, that’s us,” Jolene squeaked.
 Both turned to the bar painting.
-The bum in the painting was turned toward two men memorized by the jukebox.
+The bum in the painting was turned toward two men mesmerized by the jukebox.
 Panic seized Jolene.
 Standing quickly her chair teetered on the brink of falling over then slammed onto its back.
 Following Jolene across the floor, Deliah noticed with horror each patron rising simultaneously.
 Dead eyes followed the four intruders of their tableau.

 “Scott, we need to go - now!”
 Jolene said grabbing Scott’s arm.